And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 I don't dislike the Korean.

-They're they're relatively omnipotent.
+They're relatively omnipotent.

-They uh uh apparently without doing much harm to themselves, they can do this as a strategy to destroy our economy.
+Apparently, without doing much harm to themselves, they can do this as a strategy to destroy our economy.

-At the same time, they own an ever increasing amount of our debt.
+At the same time, they own an ever-increasing amount of our debt.

-Um this does it i you you said we have stupid leaders here.
+You said we have stupid leaders here.

 It's almost as though this stuff can't happen in a vacuum.